Said El Bouzidi

-Said El Bouzidi (born 26 September 1967) is a Moroccan basketball coach who is the current head coach of Al Wehda Mecca.
+Said El Bouzidi (born 26 September 1967) is a Moroccan basketball coach who is the current head coach of FUS Rabat.

-He has known most of his successes while coaching AS Salé, winning three national league titles with the team as well as the FIBA Africa Club Champions Cup in 2017.
+Most of his coaching success has come with AS Salé, winning with the team three national league titles as well as the FIBA Africa Club Champions Cup in 2017.

 Career

 In the 2018–19 season, El Bouzidi coached the Tunisian team US Monastir of the Championnat National A.

 In October 2021, El Bouzidi took over Saudi club Al Wehda.
+After one season with AS Salé, he took over AS FAR in 2023.